esp-rs/book/src/installation/index.md

     - For `std` applications:

       Since this target is currently [Tier 3][rust-lang-book--platform-support-tier3], it does not have pre-built objects distributed through `rustup` and, unlike the `no_std` target, **nothing needs to be installed**.
 Refer to the [*-esp-idf][rust-lang-book--platform-support--esp-idf] section of the rustc book for the correct target for your device.

-      - `riscv32imc-esp-espidf` for MCUs which do not support atomics, like ESP32-C2 and ESP32-C3
+      - `riscv32imc-esp-espidf` for SoCs which do not support atomics, like ESP32-C2 and ESP32-C3
-      - `riscv32imac-esp-espidf` for MCUs which support atomics, like ESP32-C6, ESP32-H2, and ESP32-P4
+      - `riscv32imac-esp-espidf` for SoCs which support atomics, like ESP32-C6, ESP32-H2, and ESP32-P4

 [rust-lang-book--platform-support-tier2]: https://doc.rust-lang.org/nightly/rustc/platform-support.html#tier-2
 [wiki-riscv-standard-extensions]: https://en.wikichip.org/wiki/risc-v/standard_extensions
 [rust-lang-book--platform-support-tier3]: https://doc.rust-lang.org/nightly/rustc/platform-support.html#tier-3
 [rust-lang-book--platform-support--esp-idf]: https://doc.rust-lang.org/nightly/rustc/platform-support/esp-idf.html

 3. To build `std` projects, you also need to install:
     - [`LLVM`][llvm-website] compiler infrastructure
     - Other [`std` development requirements][rust-esp-book-std-requirements]
     - In your project's file `.cargo/config.toml`, add the unstable Cargo [feature][cargo-book-unstable-features] `-Z build-std`.
 Our [template projects][rust-esp-book-write-app-generate-project] that are discussed later in this book already include this.

 [llvm-website]: https://llvm.org/
 [rust-esp-book-std-requirements]: #std-development-requirements